Things to do in Meath Ireland – 37 fascinating sites to visit

 Meath is actually home to several beaches and the most popular are as follows:

-One of the best beaches Bettystown is a long sandy beach which is perfect for family outings and swimming.
+One of the best beaches Bettystown is a long sandy beach that is perfect for family outings and swimming.
 It was on the beach here that the Tara Brooch was found by a woman who says she found a wooden box with the brooch in it.

 Near the village of Laytown is a popular sandy beach that every year hosts a horse race right on the beach.
 The Laytown Races have been taking place here since 1868.
 The Laytown races occupy a unique position in the Irish and British racing calendar as it is the only race event run on a beach under the rules of the Turf Club

-The Meath Gold Coast is a 10km stretch of gorgeous soft sand beach running from the River Boyne to the Delvin River and its ideal for swimming, sand and water sports and of course horseback riding.
+The Meath Gold Coast is a 10km stretch of gorgeous soft sand beach running from the River Boyne to the Delvin River and it’s ideal for swimming, sand and water sports and of course horseback riding.

-The Open Farm
+Petting Farm Meath – The Open Farm

 A working farm Causey farm hosts events for most major holidays such as Halloween, Christmas and Easter and they also do team building and other corporate events.
 This 300-acre mixed-use farm breeds limousin-cross cattle, Belclair sheep, winter wheat, spring barley along with beets, turnips and kale.